Published: January 20, 2022

 In business and marketing, customer engagement is crucial at every stage.
 Whether you’re growing your brand identity or providing customer support to existing, already loyal customers, success is all about prioritizing their convenience and comfort.

-The Top 10 Key Live Chat Statistics
+The Top 10 Key Live Chat Statistics for 2022

 - Live chat has an average response time of 2 minutes.